southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 Each data pull is to be processed through three steps:

-- raw data from the state is saved directly into a database
+- Raw data from the state is saved directly into a database
-- an intermediate standard database is used for subsequent validation and deduplication
+- An intermediate standard database is used for subsequent validation and deduplication
-- a final production dataset contains only those fields necessary for dashboard production
+- A final production dataset contains only those fields necessary for dashboard production

-Ultimately, we will be creating production database with strict data formatting rules to facilitate dashboard production.
+Ultimately, we will be creating a production database with strict data formatting rules to facilitate dashboard production.
 The final production data requires only 9 variables, and all personally-identifiable information is excluded:

 ![](./img/relations.png)